dotnet/arcade/Documentation/CorePackages/Publishing.md

 This document describes the infrastructure provided by the Arcade SDK for publishing build assets.

-## Main differences to previous approaches

-- **The concept of Channels is central:** The locations where the packages will be published to are determined based on which Maestro++ channel the build is assigned to.
-Look [here](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/Documentation/BranchesChannelsAndSubscriptions.md) for more info about channels.

-- **Publishing happens after the build:** assets are not published to any external storage during the build job.
-They are instead registered as Azure DevOps artifacts which will be published to external locations only after the build job finishes and validations are executed.

-- **Deprecate Azure DevOps release pipelines:** The new infrastructure doesn't use Azure DevOps Release Management Pipelines - the previous one did.
-Instead, the new concept of Stages is used.
-See below more information about stages.

-## What are YAML stages?

-Stages are a concept introduced by Azure DevOps to organize the jobs in a pipeline.
-Just as Jobs are a collection of Steps, Stages can be thought of as a collection of Jobs, where for example, the same pipeline can be split into Build, Test and, Publishing stages.

-Stages are the way that Azure DevOps is bringing build and release pipelines together, and are going to be the replacement for the RM UI based release pipelines.
-The official documentation for YAML-based Stages can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).

-## Why use YAML stages for publishing?

-Using stages for publishing seeks to unify the Arcade SDK build artifact publishing mechanisms into a single solution that brings together the advantages of both the in-build synchronous publishing and the previous release pipeline based asynchronous publishing approaches.
-Other benefits are:

-* Clearly separate the concepts of build, test, publish and validate.
-* Support publishing and validation errors to be reported in the build page UI.
-* Stages can depend on each other, which provides a natural way to extend default Arcade publishing infra with custom (repo or branch specific) publishing steps.

-## Using the new infrastructure

-#### Deprecated parameters

-The new infrastructure makes the following parameters obsolete.
-These parameters were introduced in previous implementations of the publishing infrastructure; you should not need to pass any of them to the build scripts anymore.

-- DotNetPublishToBlobFeed
-- DotNetPublishToBlobFeedUrl
-- DotNetPublishBlobFeedKey
-- DotNetPublishUsingPipelines
-- UsingToolSymbolUploader
-- DotNetSymbolServerTokenMsdl
-- DotNetSymbolServerTokenSymWeb
-- DotNetSymbolExpirationInDays

-#### New package feeds

-Each Maestro++ channel is configured (currently via YAML) to use three *Azure DevOps* feeds:

--  **A transport feed:** used for publishing packages intended for use internally in the .Net Core stack.
-- **A shipping feed:** used for publishing packages that will be directly used by end users.
-- **A symbols feed:** symbol packages (`.symbols.nupkg`) are published to this feed as well as to symbol servers.

-The target feed will be public/private depending on whether the Maestro++ channel is public/private.
-For public channels the packages/blobs are *also* published to the legacy `dotnetfeed/dotnet-core` feed - You can override this and publish to a another custom feed, see description in a further section.

-Each stable builds (i.e., [Release Official Builds](https://github.com/dotnet/arcade/blob/84f3b4a8520b9e6d50afece47fa1adf4de8ec292/Documentation/CorePackages/Versioning.md#build-kind)) publish to a different set of target feeds.
-This is because these builds always produce the same package version and overriding packages in the feeds is usually something not supported.
-Whenever a branch receive a PR from Maestro++, *that contains packages that were published to a dynamically created feed*, it will add the new feed to the repository root NuGet.Config file as a package source feed. *Note that Maestro++ currently doesn't update NuGet.Config with the static feeds*.

-#### Basic onboarding scenario
+## Basic onboarding scenario

-In order to use this new publishing mechanism, the easiest way to start is by making your existing build pipeline a single stage, and then making use of a YAML template ([eng/common/templates/post-build/post-build.yml](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/eng/common/templates/post-build/post-build.yml)) provided by Arcade to use the default publishing stages.
+In order to use the new publishing mechanism, the easiest way to start is by turning your existing build pipeline into an AzDO YAML stage, and then making use of a YAML template ([eng/common/templates/post-build/post-build.yml](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/eng/common/templates/post-build/post-build.yml)) provided by Arcade to use the default publishing stages.
 The process is explained below step by step.

-1. Update the repository Arcade SDK version to `1.0.0-beta.19360.8` or newer.
+1. Update the Arcade SDK version used by the repository to `1.0.0-beta.19360.8` or newer.

 1. Add a *top level* variable named `_DotNetArtifactsCategory` to your build-definition YAML.
-Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than the default Maestro++ managed feeds.
-See [Advanced Scenarios](##overriding-the-publishing-feed-used-for-builds-in-the-dev-channel) for instructions on how to publish to a specific feed.
+Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than the default Maestro++ managed feeds (see definition below).
+Contact @dnceng for instructions about how to publish to a custom feed.
 See below an example definition:

     ```YAML
     variables: